Oh So Pretty Spring Dining Room Decorating Ideas

 Get inspired to decorate your dining room for spring using these simple ideas that you can copy in your own home.
 Faux greenery and florals are your friends!

-Welcome to my dining room, my friends!
+Welcome to my spring dining room, my friends!
 I’m excited to be participating in the Spring Festival Bloghop hosted by my friend Kendra over at Joy In Our Home.
 We’re sharing different aspects of spring decorating every day this week and today we’re focusing on Spring Vignettes.

 I’ll be honest, my dining room doesn’t get used a lot – typically only three or four times per year.
 But it’s a room that’s visible from our foyer and is a pass through to other rooms in our home, so I always like to update the decorations in it for every season and holiday.
 I almost always include a tablescape to go along with the season and this spring is no different.
 Honestly, the tablescape is so prominent in the room that it’s like one big vignette!

-Before I even added any spring decor to the rest of the room, I started by raiding my stash for items to create this pretty table.
+Before I even added any spring decor to the rest of the room, I started by raiding my decor stash for items to create this pretty table.
 I think that the shades of green found in eucalyptus work well with my painted gray furniture, so I started my tablescape by intertwining two eucalyptus garlands with white berries together.
 One garland alone looked too skimpy, but by weaving two of them together it gave me a nice lush garland to run down the center of the table.

-Once the garland was in place, I added white candles to all of the crystal candlesticks that I had on hand and tucked them into the greenery – sort of staggering them down the center of the table.
+Once the spring garland was in place, I added white candles to all of the crystal candlesticks that I had on hand and tucked them into the greenery – sort of staggering them down the center of the table.
 After the candlesticks were added, I simply tucked in a few pale pink faux peonies and cabbage roses.
 I think the soft shade of pink looks so pretty with the eucalyptus!